Important information for patients of Haematology Queensland.

 What to expect on your first visit

-- You will be assessed by your specialist who will look through your investigations.
+- You will be assessed by your Haematologist who will review your investigations to date

-- If you require urgent treatment and admission, this will be arranged for you.
+- If you require urgent hospital admission, this can be arranged for you

-- Your follow up appointment will be arranged as necessary
+- A follow up consultation appointment will be arranged as appropriate

 What happens if you require day therapy or hospital admission

 Day therapy and/or admission to hospital are generally covered by your private health fund.
-However, an excess may be payable depending on the health fund.
-This information may be obtained from your health funds.
+However, an excess or copayment may be payable, depending on your elected level of cover with your health fund.
+This information may be obtained from your health fund.

 For Overnight Hospital Admissions:

-- You will not be charged a gap fee for your admission by your doctor.
+- You will not be charged a gap fee for your medical care by your doctor.

 - However, investigations such as scans, pathology and some specialised medications may be charged by the service providers.